 DTERM_SCALE 0.000529

-For gyro-only-stabilization, straight-line traveling (the b and c terms in pid2 of Matlab are canceled by zero steering), we convert and cross-reference CC3D PIDs with Betaflight PIDs by applying the vintage scaling on the right column.
+For gyro-only-stabilization, straight-line traveling (the b and c terms in pid2 of Matlab are canceled by zero steering), we convert and cross-reference CC3D PIDs with Betaflight PIDs by applying the vintage scaling as follows.

 pCC3D / 0.032029 / 0.7 * 1000/2 = pRacing